SomeWeekendReading/someweekendreading.github.io/_posts/2022-05-01-covid-2-americas.md

 citizens._  And then their _institutions lied about it,_ by under-reporting COVID-19 deaths.

 I may not love the South, and Southerners may not love me.
 But _nobody_ deserves that!

+I love Southerners _enough_ that I want them to live, and not die.

 ---